LLM/PGDip Bar Training Course

 Duration

-PGDip/LLM one year full time
+PGDip/LLM one year full-time; two years part-time

 Delivery

-Full-time; starts September
+Full-time; part-time; starts September

 Programme leader